goblimey/ntripcaster/README.md

 ```

 Installing docker ceates a UNIX group called "docker".
-You need your user to be in that group to run the docker commands.
+To run the docker command,
-So, add your control user to the docker group.
+you need your user (the one you are logged in as on the server)
-(Your control user is the one you have logged in as.
+to be in that group.
-Here it's the user "gps".)
+In this example, the user is called "gps":

 ```
 sudo usermod -aG docker gps